 “Did you know that your friend’s dad is an infidel?”
 Mrs. Francis Finnegan asked me, as I stood at the door of their home.
-This was not an unusual greeting from Mrs. Finnegan.
-It was the greeting I received whenever Mrs. Francis Finnegan had some topic of the day to cover.
+The greeting from Mrs. Finnegan was not unprecedented.
+I received it, whenever she had some topic of the day to cover.
 I called it her headline hello.

-This ‘Your best friend’s dad is an infidel’ greeting informed me that the Finnegan family discussion of the day would involve a detailed account of her husband’s recent business trip to Las Vegas, in which “he happened to get himself some (girl)”.
-The word ‘girl’ is written here, in place of the more provocative ‘P’ word that Mrs. Finnegan used to describe Greg Finnegan’s act of adultery.
+This ‘Your best friend’s dad is an infidel’ greeting informed me that the Finnegan discussion of the day would involve a detailed account of her husband’s recent business trip to Las Vegas, in which “he happened to get himself some (girl)”.
+I write the word ‘girl’ here, in place of the more provocative ‘P’ word that Mrs. Finnegan used to describe Greg Finnegan’s act of adultery.

 Mrs. Finnegan was a religious woman that used profanity or vulgarity sparingly.
-She reserved those words for moments when she needed to an extra special spear to wound the pride of the subject of her scorn, and those times when she felt she needed to pique the ears of the listener.
-She also used these words with a dose of ‘look what you’ve caused me to do with your actions!’ plea in her voice to further subject the subject of her violation to greater shame.
+She reserved those words for those moments when she needed to wound the pride of the subject of her scorn, and those times when she felt she needed to pique the ears of the listener.
+She used these words with a ‘look what you’ve caused me to do with your actions!’ plea in her voice to further subject the subject of her violation to greater shame.

 My initial thought was that the turmoil of this moment had caused her the faux pas, but her diction was so proper and refined that I didn’t think she was capable of a slip.
 She spoke in a manner, at times, that I thought violated the conventions of our language.
 I would go home, look it up, and see that she was correct.
 Even during the most tumultuous moments, the woman managed to mind her rules of usage well.
-Thus, when she made the error of attributing the word infidel to her husband’s act of infidelity, I assumed that the slip up was intended to pique the interest of the listener in the manner her sparing use of profanity and vulgarity could.
-Either that, I thought, or she was attempting to creatively conflate the incorrect use of the word, and the correct one, in a manner that suggested that her husband had not only violated his vows to her, but his vows to God.
+Thus, when she made the error of attributing the word infidel to her husband’s act of infidelity, I assumed she intended the slip up to pique the interest of the listener in the manner her sparing use of profanity and vulgarity could.
+Either that, I thought, or she was attempting to creatively conflate the incorrect use of the word, and the correct one, in that not only had her husband violated his vows to her, but his vows to God.

-My friend James had been sitting on the couch, next to his father, when I was allowed entrance into the Finnegan home.
+My friend James was sitting on the couch, next to his father, when I entered into the Finnegan home.
 The two of them were a portrait of shame.
 They looked like Puggles, sitting in the corner of the room after having made a mess on the carpet.

 James mouthed a quick ‘Hi!’ at me.
-He pumped his head up momentarily to issue that greeting, and he then resumed his shame position of looking at a designated spot on the carpet.
+He pumped his head up to issue that greeting and he then resumed his shame position of looking at one spot on the carpet.

 “Tell him Greg,” she said.

 “France, I don’t think we should be airing our dirty laundry in front of outsiders,” Greg Finnegan complained.
 The idea that he had been crying prior to my entrance was evident.
 His eyes were rimmed red, and they were moist.
-He did not, however, look up at Francis, or me, when he complained.
-He, like James, remained fixated on his own designated spot on the carpet.
+He did not look up at Francis, or me, when he complained.
+He, like James, remained fixated on a spot on the carpet.

 “NO!”
 Mrs. Finnegan yelled.
 That yell was so forceful that had there been any actual Puggles in the room, they would’ve raced from it, regardless if they were the subject of her scorn or not.